top of page

 Step 3: Determine the Type of Egg Donation You’d Like

-Everie offers four types of egg donation to parents and egg donors: known, semi-known, ID release and de-identified donations.
+Everie offers three types of egg donation to parents and egg donors: known, semi-known, and ID release donations.

 Known Egg Donation: This type of egg donation welcomes an active, ongoing relationship between the egg donor, the recipient parents and any children they create together.
 A known egg donor chooses to disclose her full identity and contact information.
 In addition to meeting with the family she is helping to grow, she is open to cultivating a relationship with them.